geourv/urv-sdgs-tracker/README.md

 In both formats, coordinators, professors, descriptions, contents, learning outcomes, competencies, and references were extracted (noting that in the Guido format, competencies are integrated into learning outcomes).
 Subsequently, the extracted information was organized into a dataframe that integrates the details of the course guide, course, and complementary information, as well as the corresponding faculty or school.

--Identification of SDGs:
+## Identification of SDGs

 The methodological analysis used to identify and quantify the Sustainable Development Goals (SDGs) in the content of the course guides of the university programs was based on the detection of keywords related to the SDGs.

 To achieve this objective, various sources were identified that provided sets of keywords associated with the SDGs.
 Since all the content was originally in Catalan, it was first automatically translated into English using LibreTranslate (executed in a Docker container via Docker Compose) and complementarily Apertium, although the translations from the former were chosen.

-Sustainable Development Goals (SDGs) Keywords (2022) from the University of Toronto: This source provides a detailed list of 388 keywords in English related to the SDGs.
-More information.
+- Sustainable Development Goals (SDGs) Keywords (2022) from the University of Toronto: This source provides a detailed list of 388 keywords in English related to the SDGs.
-Institut Teknologi Sepuluh Nopember: This institute classifies hundreds of terms in English related to the SDGs.
-More information.
+- Institut Teknologi Sepuluh Nopember: This institute classifies hundreds of terms in English related to the SDGs.
-University of Auckland: Provides a map of keywords for the 17 SDGs, allowing download in English.
-More information.
+- University of Auckland: Provides a map of keywords for the 17 SDGs, allowing download in English.
-Joint Research Centre of the EU and its tool SDG Mapper: This tool allows mapping SDGs in texts.
-More information.
+- Joint Research Centre of the EU and its tool SDG Mapper: This tool allows mapping SDGs in texts.
-text2SDG: An open-source analysis tool in R developed by Meier, Mata, and Wulff (2022), which allows identifying and quantifying SDGs in texts.
-More information.
+- text2SDG: An open-source analysis tool in R developed by Meier, Mata, and Wulff (2022), which allows identifying and quantifying SDGs in texts.
 Among these sources, text2SDG, an open-source analysis package in the R programming language, was ultimately used to identify the SDGs and related words in the contents of the courses at the URV.
 This tool allowed the identification of SDGs in texts through scientific query systems.
 Although all identified sources provided an extensive set of words classified according to the 17 SDGs, text2SDG was considered particularly advantageous for its utility and efficiency in the automatic identification of SDGs in large volumes of text.

--Final Structure:
+## Final Structure

 Finally, the SDGs were identified, and the information was synthesized along with the detailed data of the subjects.
 This synthesis was organized into a JSON format structured by faculties, courses, subjects, the SDGs associated with their content, and the terms related to the SDGs.
 This format allows for quick and iterative consultation of the results, facilitating the identification of the faculties or schools, courses, and subjects most aligned with the SDGs.

--Project Limitations:
+## Project Limitations

 The project faced several limitations that affected the handling of data and the analysis process to identify SDGs in the courses: